Buyer Representation Agreements

 A Buyer Representation Agreement is a contract between a buyer and a real estate broker or agent that outlines the terms under which the agent will represent the buyer in a commercial property transaction.
-To ensure a buyer understands their rights, the agent’s obligations, and any potential conflicts of interest, real estate brokers and agents must provide written disclosure of their representation to the buyer before entering into a Buyer Representation Agreement.
+To ensure a buyer understands their rights, the agent’s obligations, and any potential conflicts of interest, real estate brokers and agents should provide written disclosure of their representation to the buyer before entering into an agreement.

-The key elements of a Buyer Representation Agreement include:
+The key elements of a Buyer Representation Agreement typically include:

 Exclusive vs. Non-Exclusive Representation